distrobox - Man Page

 --additional-packages/-ap: additional packages to install during initial container setup

---init-hooks: additional commands to execute during container initialization
+--init-hooks: additional commands to execute at the end of container initialization

---pre-init-hooks: additional commands to execute prior to container initialization
+--pre-init-hooks: additional commands to execute at the start of container initialization

 --init/-I: use init system (like systemd) inside the container.